-“I am pleased Ronnie has accepted the responsibilities of this position,” said Commissioner of Agriculture John T. Salazar.
-“Ronnie has dedicated his professional career to serving the people of this great country and I’m confident that Colorado’s agricultural industry will benefit from his vast experiences.”
+“Ronnie has dedicated his professional career to serving the people of this great country and I’m confident that Colorado’s agricultural industry will benefit from his vast experiences,” said Commissioner of Agriculture John T. Salazar.

 Carleton, who worked for over thirty years in the US Congress, comes to the Colorado Department of Agriculture with considerable experience in agricultural policy.
 As a legislative assistant and legislative director, he covered not only agricultural issues, but also energy, environment, water, and land management issues.
 Most recently, as Chief of Staff to then Colorado Congressman John Salazar, Carleton helped develop and guide agriculture policy, assisting with work on the House Agriculture Committee and the 2008 Farm Bill.